mui/mui-x/docs/data/advanced-components/overview.md

 This key removes all watermarks and console warnings.

 :::warning
-⚠️ If you purchased your license **after May 13, 2022**, You'll obtain a **v2** license key.
+⚠️ All licenses purchased after **May 13, 2022** are _v2_ licenses.

-To use the v2 licenses, you'll need to update the MUI X packages to the latest or at least the `5.11` version.
+The v2 license key is only compatible with MUI X version `5.11` or later.

-If updating is not practicable or viable, please contact our support at sales@mui.com
+If this is not a viable solution for your use case, please contact sales@mui.com.
 :::

-### How and where to install the key?
+### How to install the key?

 ```jsx
 import { LicenseInfo } from '@mui/x-license-pro';